boiding/CFP/README.md

 In the virtual world you will encounter other species, both docile and predatory, that offer new challenges.

 You will walk away with a new understanding of the complex interplay of interacting systems, how intricate behavior can emerge from simple rules and a new appriciation of the natural world.

+## What roles is this workshop appropriate for?
+Developer, Tester/Test lead, Architect, Designer

 [booster]: https://2020.boosterconf.no/